ngokhoa1202/cs-note/cybersecurity/network-security/application-layer/web-security/Cross-Origin Resource Sharing (CORS).md

 - Files uploaded from the client host using `{URL} file:///` scheme is treated as opaque origins by browsers.
 - When a local file (`file:///`) is opened, there is no host specified so the browser is unable to determine whether other files are from the same origin.
 To ensure the security of the website, file schemes are not the same origin.
 >[!Note]
->The opacity of file origins explains why the `index.html` file should always be loaded with a web server rather than being opened in the form of `file:///` scheme.
+>The opacity of file origins explains why the `index.html` file should be always loaded with a web server rather than being directly opened in the form of `file:///` scheme.
 The latter execution will result in CORS errors because all the files are treated as coming from different opaque origins, even though they are in the same folder.
 >
 ### Example
 - Assume there are two files in the same folder `src`: `index.html` and `data.json`.